Republic P-47 Thunderbolt: Postwar service

 With the end of World War II, orders for 5,934 were cancelled.
-The P-47 continued serving with the USAAF through 1947, the USAAF Strategic Air Command from 1946 through 1947, the active-duty United States Air Force (USAF) until 1949, and with the Air National Guard (ANG) until 1953, receiving the designation F-47 in 1948.
+Redesignated as F-47 in 1947, the aircraft served with the USAAF through 1947, the USAAF Strategic Air Command from 1946 through 1947, the active-duty United States Air Force (USAF) until 1949, and with the Air National Guard (ANG) until 1953.
 F-47s served as spotters for rescue aircraft such as the OA-10 Catalina and Boeing B-17H.
 In 1950, F-47 Thunderbolts were used to suppress the declaration of independence in Puerto Rico by nationalists during the Jayuya Uprising.

 The F-47 was not deployed to Korea for the Korean War.
-The North American F-51 Mustang was used by the USAF, mainly in the close air-support role.
-Since the Mustang was more vulnerable to being shot down, (and many were lost to antiaircraft fire), some World War II P-47 pilots suggested the more durable Thunderbolt should have been sent to Korea in the Mustang's place.
-The F-51D was available in greater numbers, though, in the USAF and ANG inventories.
-Due to continued postwar service with U.S. military and foreign operators, a number of Thunderbolts have survived to the present day, and a few are still flying.
+The USAF and ANG had more North American F-51 (P-51) Mustangs, and used them, mainly in the close air-support role.
+Since the Mustang was more vulnerable to being shot down—many were lost to antiaircraft fire— some suggested the more durable Thunderbolt should have been sent to Korea in the Mustang's place.

 The Cuban Air Force took delivery of 29 ex-USAF airframes and spares.
-By the late 1950s, the F-47 was considered obsolete, but was well suited for counter-insurgency tasks.
+By the late 1950s, the F-47 was considered long obsolete as a fighter, but was well suited for counter-insurgency tasks.

+Due to continued postwar service with U.S. military and foreign operators, some Thunderbolts have survived, and a few are still flying.